perqin/hexo-generator-amp/README.md

 ## Orverview

 This plugin automatically generates new [AMP HTML](https://www.ampproject.org/docs/get_started/about-amp.html) pages and [validate AMP HTML automaticaly](https://github.com/tea3/hexo-generator-amp#internal-validation-automatically-validate-amp-html).
 Output file path is `./your-posts-parmalink/amp/`.
-Also, You can [freely cutomize](https://github.com/tea3/hexo-generator-amp#can-i-customize-template-) the template(.ejs) and style(.css).
+Also, You can [freely cutomize](https://github.com/tea3/hexo-generator-amp#can-i-customize-template-) the template(.ejs) and style(.css) and AMP path.
 Further , you can also [use caching](https://github.com/tea3/hexo-generator-amp#6-cache-option) to speed up generation time.

 ## DEMO